araobp/sensor-network/README.md

 ![pic16f1](./doc/starting_project.png)

+## Why 8bit PIC?

+- 8bit PIC MCUs are used in real products (incl. home/office equipment and in-vehicle networking with LIN and CAN)
+- The most popular 8bit MCUs for hobby use in Japan (i.e., in Akihabara).

 ## UART (i.e., serial) as universal interface

 Even low-end 8bit MCUs support UART, so UART is the most common communication interface among MCUs.
 You can add brdiges/tranceivers(USB/Ethernet/RS485/LIN...) to MCUs to extend the maximum cable length of UART.